-If you can book your travel on slightly less traveled dates or with less of a fixed destination in mind, you can end up with a fabulous trip for a lot less money, said Zander Buteux, a travel industry executive at VacationRenter.
-“My number one money-saving tip is to be flexible with your travel plans because it gives you a better chance of getting a better deal…” he said.
+If you can book your travel on slightly less traveled dates or with less of a fixed destination in mind, you can end up with a fabulous trip for a lot less money.
+One money-saving tip is to be flexible with your travel plans because it gives you a better chance of getting a better deal.

-He pointed out that flying on a Thursday, for example, instead of a Friday could save you several hundreds, as well as staying at hotels mid-week versus the weekend.
+For example, flying on a Thursday, instead of a Friday could save you several hundreds, as well as staying at hotels mid-week versus the weekend.

 Travel Off Season